MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-setup-and-administration.md

 |Encrypt data on the [!INCLUDE[d365fin](includes/d365fin_md.md)] server by generating new or importing existing encryption keys that you enable on the server.|[Managing Data Encryption](admin-manage-data-encryption.md)|
 |Connect Dynamics 365 Sales with [!INCLUDE[d365fin](includes/d365fin_md.md)] to obtain seamless integration between customer relations and order processing in the lead-to-cash process.|[Integrating with Dynamics 365 Sales](admin-prepare-dynamics-365-for-sales-for-integration.md)|
 |Change which fields and actions are shown in the user interface to fit your company's business processes and extend the solution with apps.|[Customising [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-customizing-overview.md)|

+## <a name="see-related-training-at-microsoft-learnlearnpathsdeploy-configure-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/deploy-configure-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Business Functionality](across-business-functionality.md)